gregorulm/spacechem/readme.txt

 Folders
 --------------------------------------------------------------------------------
 1_Extra       : Misc. screenshots
-2_Save_File  : Backup of my local save file 3_Story_Mode : Solutions to all story mode missions 4_Bonus      : Solutions to all bonus missions (Moustachium) 5_DLC        : Solutions to all DLC missions (Corvi 63) 6_Journal    : Solutions to some JRE problems (ResearchNet)
+2_Save_File   : Backup of my local save file 3_Story_Mode  : Solutions to all story mode missions 4_Bonus       : Solutions to all bonus missions (Moustachium) 5_DLC         : Solutions to all DLC missions (Corvi 63)

+In progress:
+6_Journal     : Solutions to some JRE problems (ResearchNet) 7_Tournaments : Solutions to SpaceChem tournament problems